-16. If a complaint is substantiated, the EAC may, where necessary, issue public statements of censure in order to inform the electors and the general public of important matters that have occurred during the elections.
+- 16. If a complaint is substantiated, the EAC may, where necessary, issue a public reprimand or censure in order to inform the electors and the general public of important matters that have occurred during the elections.
 The EAC may also issue press statements on matters of principle which have attracted widespread public concern in order to set the record straight.
-Apart from that, the EAC, as a long-standing practice, does not comment on the political platforms of candidates, individual comments and reporting, or hearsays.

-17. Election is a solemn matter, the electoral procedures are strictly sanctioned by the relevant electoral law.
-Persons who wish to run for an election and other stakeholders must understand and comply with the requirements of the electoral law so as to avoid committing any criminal offence inadvertently.

-18. Apart from the legislation aspect, candidates and stakeholders should also make reference to the good practices provided in the Guidelines in order to ensure that the elections are conducted in an open, fair and honest manner.

-19. The EAC appeals to members of the public to be acquainted with and to uphold the electoral law and electoral guidelines in order to carry on the good election culture in Hong Kong, so that the election can be conducted smoothly in a fair and equal manner.
+Apart from that, the EAC, as a long-standing practice, does not comment on the political platforms of candidates, individual comments and reporting, or hearsays. - 17.
+Electors rely on fair and orderly elections to elect their representatives.
+Election is a solemn matter.
+The electoral procedures are strictly sanctioned by the relevant electoral law.
+Persons who wish to run for an election and other stakeholders must understand and comply with the requirements of the electoral law so as to avoid committing any criminal offence inadvertently. - 18.
+Apart from the legislation aspect, candidates and stakeholders should also make reference to the good practices provided in the Guidelines in order to ensure that the elections are conducted in an open, honest and fair manner. - 19.
+The EAC appeals to members of the public to be acquainted with and to uphold the electoral law and electoral guidelines in order to carry on the good election culture in Hong Kong, so that an election can be conducted smoothly in a fair and equal manner.